23 must-try LI lobster rolls

 Artie's South Shore Fish Market and Grill(Credit: Timothy Fadek)

-Artie's South Shore Fish Market and Grill, Island Park: Here, the lobster salad is made with high-quality fresh lobster meat (sometimes caught by owner Artie Hoerning), along with mayonnaise, a little tarragon, salt and pepper plus a dash of lemon.
+Artie's South Shore Fish Market and Grill, Island Park: Here, the lobster salad is made with high-quality fresh lobster meat, along with mayonnaise, a little tarragon, salt and pepper plus a dash of lemon.
 It's served on a toasted hot dog bun with lettuce and tomato.

 Maroni Cuisine(Credit: Newsday, 2009 / Rebecca Cooney)